A mathematical model for smooth muscle cell phenotype switching in atherosclerotic plaque: Discussion

-This work presents an ODE model that we use to explore the role of phenotype switching in the progression of atherosclerotic plaques by SMCs, with a focus on cellular dynamics and lipid accumulation.
-The model includes lipid influx from modified LDL, ingestion of apoptotic cells and necrotic material, and efflux to HDL, emphasizing how SMC phenotypic switching into macrophage-like cells (SDMs) contributes to plaque instability by increasing necrotic core lipids and weakening the fibrous cap.
+This paper presents an ODE model of SMC phenotypic switching in the atherosclerotic plaque.
+We use the model to explore the impact of SMC phenotypic switching on plaque progression, with a focus on cell dynamics and lipid accumulation.
+The model assumes that plaque cells can ingest lipid from modified LDL particles and dead cells, and that plaque cells can efflux lipid to HDL particles.
+The model also includes recruitment and emigration of MDMs, and proliferation and death of all plaque cell types.
+We explore how SMC phenotypic switching into macrophage-like cells (SDMs) can contribute to plaque instability by increasing necrotic core lipid and depleting the fibrous cap.